I have been told there is «nothing else to do»…now what?

 Every disease has severe forms.
 In every disease, there are people who do not respond to treatments.
 People with cancer still die if the treatments do not work.
-People with refractory migraine sometimes keep suffering for years.
+Sometimes people with a refractory migraine keep suffering for years.

 That may sound like a grim statement, but it’s important to say it because there is a consequence to it.
-It means that some people suffer from chronic migraine despite all their efforts, despite all treatments, and it’s NOT.
+It means that some people suffer from chronic migraine despite all their efforts, despite all treatments, and it is NOT.
 THEIR.
 FAULT.
-And it is not the physician’s fault either.
+And it is not their health care provider’s fault either.
 Refractory migraine is a disabling neurological condition.

 Should I just give up?

 Absolutely not.
 Hope is necessary and important.
-But sometimes, people with refractory migraine can gain from a certain degree of acceptance.
-Irrealistic expectations may lead to an ongoing feeling of frustration, guilt, shame etc that is emotionally draining.
+But sometimes, people with refractory migraine can find solace through a certain degree of acceptance.
+Unrealistic expectations and self-blame may lead to ongoing feelings of frustration, guilt, shame etc that are emotionally draining.
 Working on this can improve your quality of life.
 Psychologists, coaches and patient support groups can help.
+Books and even apps are available.

 How can I be sure that I have tried all treatments available?

-I would expect my physician to propose more options
+I would expect my health care provider to propose more options

 Patients have every right to seek more options.
-This being said, doctors are trained to prescribe treatments that are «evidence based», tested in clinical trials.
-Once they have recommended what they are allowed to medically recommend, they may not feel comfortable recommending «unproven» approaches.
-When «official treatments» have failed, the physician might tell the patient that «there is nothing else to do».
+This being said, healthcare professionals (physicians and nurse practitioners) are trained to prescribe treatments that are “evidence based” and tested in clinical trials.
+Once they have recommended treatments that are proven to be safe and effective, they may not feel comfortable recommending “unproven” approaches.
+When «official treatments» have failed, the healthcare provider might tell the patient that «there is nothing else to do».
 This is a very difficult situation, on both sides.

 Why aren’t there more options?

-While it is normal to ask for relief and solutions, it’s important to be aware of the limits of physicians once they have proposed the treatments supported by science.
-Also, some treatments are just not available in Canada for different reasons and your physician cannot change this.
-If your physician has offered what (s)he can, it might be reasonable to stop the follow-up.
-An opinion from a Headache Specialist can be an option, but there are definitely not enough Headache Specialists in Canada and waiting lists are long.
+While it is normal to ask for relief and solutions, it’s important to be aware of the limits of healthcare providers once they have proposed treatments supported by science.
+Some treatments are not available in Canada for various reasons and your healthcare provider cannot change this.
+If your nurse practitioner or physician has offered what they can, it might be reasonable to stop the follow-up.
+This is when an opinion from a Headache Specialist can be an option, but there are definitely not enough Headache Specialists in Canada and waiting lists are long.

-What can I do if my physician has no more options for me?
+What can I do if my healthcare provider has no more options for me?

-- Remember that physicians have limits to what they can do.
-Don’t blame them too much for this.
+1. Remember that healthcare providers have limits to what they can do or treatment then can offer.
+Don’t blame them for this.

-- Consider an opinion from a specialist with more expertise.
+2. Consider an opinion from a specialist with more expertise in managing migraine.

-- Work on acceptance and make sure that you are not loosing precious energy.
+3. Work on acceptance that will help you conserve energy for strategies that are within your power.
 Reset expectations, but do not lose hope.

-- Even if the medical follow-up is interrupted, support should be available.
-This can be provided by other health care providers (eg psychologist) and patient groups.
+4. Even if the medical follow-up is interrupted, support should be available.
+This can be provided by other health care providers (eg psychologists) and patient groups.

-- Even if you are eager to find relief, be careful about «miracle claims» and «cure advertisement».
+5. Even if you are eager to find relief, be careful about «miracle claims» and «cure advertisements».

-- Consider getting involved in advocacy for better education on headache and for access to new therapies in Canada.
-The patient voice is important for politicians, and in our public system it’s very important.
+7. Consider getting involved in advocacy for better education on headache and for access to new therapies in Canada.
+The patient voice is important for politicians, and in our public system, it’s very important.

 Migraine Canada™ wishes to help people with migraine by providing information and by advocating for better access to treatments.